SravB/Algorithmic-Trading/README.md

 ![Screenshot](Stock_Predictor_Results.jpg)

-Overall, it predicts whether the stock price will rise or fall with approximately a 75% accuracy.
+Overall, this algorithm predicts whether the stock price will rise or fall with approximately a 75% accuracy.
 This is far better than the 50% produced when randomly guessing.